Stargazers of the UK unite! It's time for the annual Perseid Meteor Shower. Woo hoo.

-Hundreds of meteors will streak across the sky in the beautiful natural firework show, visible around the world.
+The Perseid Meteor Shower started in late July.
+It is made up of hundreds of meteors streaking across the sky in a beautiful natural firework show, which is visible around the world.

-The Perseids are actually tiny pieces of the Swift-Tuttle comet that can be seen every year when the Earth passes through a cloud of the comet's debris.
+The Perseids - pronounced 'Per-see-ids' - are actually tiny pieces of the Swift-Tuttle comet that can be seen every year when the Earth passes through a cloud of the comet's debris.

-They're bits of ice and dust, which can be as small as a grain of sand or as big as a pea.
+The pieces of ice and dust which make up the shower can be as small as a grain of sand or as big as a pea.

-The fragments were left behind whenever Swift-Tuttle passed close to Earth - the last time was in 1992.
+They were left behind when Swift-Tuttle passed close to Earth - the last time being in 1992.

-Unlike some other cosmic events, spectators don't need special technology to watch the Perseids unfold.
+The great thing about the Perseids is that unlike some other cosmic events, you don't need any special technology to watch them.

 The more of the sky you can see, the better.